wavefrontHQ/docs/pages/doc/wavefront_kubernetes_faq.md

 summary: Answers about viewing Kubernetes metrics in VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront).
 ---

-The [Operations for Applications Collector for Kubernetes on GitHub](https://github.com/wavefrontHQ/observability-for-kubernetes) enables monitoring Kubernetes clusters and sending metrics to VMware Aria Operations for Applications.
+The [Kubernetes Metrics Collector on GitHub](https://github.com/wavefrontHQ/observability-for-kubernetes) enables monitoring Kubernetes clusters and sending metrics to VMware Aria Operations for Applications.
 Much of the doc for the project is in the [docs folder on GitHub](https://github.com/wavefrontHQ/observability-for-kubernetes/tree/main/docs/collector).
 This page has some special tips and tricks to help you create the user experience you're after.

 <!--- Consider including Improve Display Speed with Sampling Option here --->

-## What Is the Operations for Applications Collector for Kubernetes?
+## What Is the Kubernetes Metrics Collector?

 The [Collector](https://github.com/wavefrontHQ/observability-for-kubernetes) is an agent that you deploy within a Kubernetes cluster as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).
 This agent collects metrics about a Kubernetes cluster and sends them to the Wavefront service.
 You can visualize these metrics using pre-built dashboards that help you monitor your Kubernetes clusters.